Biological and Health Sciences Faculty

 M.S.
 University of Michigan

-Dietetic Intership University of Michigan School of Public Health
+Dietetic Internship University of Michigan School of Public Health

 Assistant Professor/Program Director